coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ## Getting Started

-As usual, the easiest way to get started is to code something -> let's start from a new **reliable service**!
+As usual, the easiest way to get started is to code something -> let's start from a new Reliable Service!

 > **NOTE**
 >